Azure/azure-powershell/src/Network/Network/help/Get-AzVirtualHubBgpConnection.md

 PeerIp                      : 192.168.1.6
 ```

-This cmdlet lists all the Virtual Hub BGP Connections starting with "test" using its resource group name and the Virtual Hub name.
+This cmdlet lists all the Virtual WAN Hub BGP Connections starting with "test" using its resource group name and the Virtual WAN Hub name.

 ## PARAMETERS